oloflomo/Blanklights/README.md

 All cpp code in the repo is supposed to follow the PascalConvnention tab = 4 spc

+no Refferencing other class private components no refferencing classes not passed as variables

 to open in editor
 -check your .NET, visual studio cpp tools (can download from vs2019 instaler) -check if github folder on your path (create blank in unreal and copy github files in there if not)